snwh/fedora-post-install/README.md

 License: GPLv3

-Original source can be found at https://github.com/snwh/fedora-post-install.
+Original source can be found [here](https://github.com/snwh/fedora-post-install).

 You can get the latest version from the git repository: